coreinfrastructure/best-practices-badge/background.md

 sometimes require some complexity.

-Similarly, they had guidance for growth projects, in order of importance, and these may suggest some metrics:
+Similarly, they had guidance for growth projects, in order of importance, and these may suggest some metrics (comments by David A. Wheeler are in parentheses):

 1.  &#8220;Your goal should be to create a virtuous circle where others help to improve the software, thereby attracting more users and other